Main Content Region

 Studio Art

-The Studio Art program is designed for students with a strong professional interest in art who may wish to pursue graduate studies.
-We also welcome non-majors to take our studio art courses, and many of our students who take electives with us really excel and often switch majors to studio art, or add it as a minor.
+The BA in Art, Studio Art concentration is designed for students with a strong professional interest in art who may wish to pursue graduate studies.
+Courses in studio art areas offer beginning, intermediate and advanced levels, providing technical knowledge along with conceptual rigor and creative problem-solving skills.
+The program provides a wide variety of courses, which have flexibility in course selection to meet students' artistic and professional interests and goals.
+We also welcome non-majors to take our studio art courses, and many of our students who take electives with us often switch majors to studio art or add it as a minor.